wso2/observability-resources/README.md

 ### Deploying the observability solution

-Once the pre-requisites are setup, the observability solution can be deployed by executing the provided installation script.
+Once the prerequisites are setup, the observability solution can be deployed by executing the provided installation script.

 1. Extract the wso2-observability-resources-m1.zip file to a local folder.
 Alternatively, clone [this](https://github.com/wso2/observability-resources) repository to a local folder.

-2. Naviagte to the `<local_folder>/observability-resources/observability/` folder and execute the installation script using the following command.
+2. Navigate to the `<local_folder>/observability-resources/observability/` folder and execute the installation script using the following command.
 ```
 sh deploy-observability.sh
 ```
 3. Access the observability dashboard
     - Log in to the OpenSearch dashboard at URL [http://localhost:5601](http://localhost:5601) using the default credentials *(username: admin, password: admin)*
-    - Navigate to *Dashbaords* menu and click on the *Integration logs dashbaord* to view the logging dashboard.
+    - Navigate to *Dashboards* menu and click on the *Integration logs dashboard* to view the logging dashboard.

 ## Trying out samples